oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 * MAY respond with the 500 status code

 ### 2.3.2 Deny
-'Deny' can be treated as mathematical complement to 'allow'.
+'Deny' can be treated as the mathematical complement to 'allow'.
 With the exception of the additional 'drop_process' Actuator-Argument, the Targets, Specifiers, Options and corresponding Responses are identical to the four 'allow' Commands.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'deny' Action and valid Target type.

 Upon receipt of a Command with an Argument that is not supported by the Actuator: